catseye/Cosmos-Boulders/README.md

 Further reading
 ---------------

-*   A couple of years ago I was motivated to finally write down my formulation of [A Basic Theory of Video Games][], which I had been thinking about on-and-off for many years beforehand.
+*   A couple of years ago (2017) I was motivated to finally write down my formulation of [A Basic Theory of Video Games][], which I had been thinking about on-and-off for many years beforehand.
-*   Earlier this year I tried to refine the ideas there into a more formal model that I called [Nested Modal Transducers][].
+*   Earlier this year (2019) I tried to refine the ideas there into a more formal model that I called [Nested Modal Transducers][].
-*   Many years previous to these, James Hague wrote a series of articles about [Purely Functional Retrogames][], which touches on a few of the same issues.
+*   Many years previous to these (2008), James Hague wrote a series of articles about [Purely Functional Retrogames][], which touches on a few of the same issues.
-*   John Earnest's [Deep: A Postmortem][] also touches on a few of the same issues.
+*   John Earnest's [Deep: A Postmortem][] (2011), also touches on a few of the same issues.

 [immutable data]: https://facebook.github.io/immutable-js/
 [reducers]: https://redux.js.org/basics/reducers